 - To avoid the masses get there earlier in the day or after 8 pm at night.

 - Most of the sit-down restaurants will require reservations for dinner, so plan accordingly.

-Disney Springs is such a great place with so much to do.
+Disney Springs is such a great place with so much to do, that’s exactly why I created this Disney Springs Guide.
 Yes, it’s expensive, but it unrivaled for free entertainment and things to do while you are at Walt Disney World.
 We usually will go to Disney Springs on an off day or later in the day on the first day we arrive.